apache/doris-website/docs/admin-manual/data-admin/ccr/quickstart.md

 under the License.
 -->

 The usage of CCR is straightforward.
-Simply start the syncer service and send a command, and the syncers will take care of the rest.
+Simply start the syncer service and send a command, and the Syncer will take care of the rest.

 ## Step 1.
 Deploy the source Doris cluster
 ## Step 2.
 Deploy the target Doris cluster